System Design Space

 medium

-How to build a unit/integration/e2e/visual/contract test pyramid, control flaky behavior, and make quality gates part of frontend platform architecture.
+How to build a test pyramid, choose unit, integration, end-to-end, visual, and contract checks, control flaky behavior, and make quality gates part of frontend platform architecture.

 Frontend testing becomes an architectural concern the moment a team realizes that unit tests alone do not protect real user flows, while end-to-end tests without discipline turn into a slow and flaky release blocker.
 What is needed is a strategy, not a pile of tools.